End of US highway 38 |

 |

 Today US 30 does not serve Omaha.
-US 6 does, but traffic is not routed along Farnam.
-Today Dodge Street is Omaha's east-west "Main Street" all the way through the city (the map above illustrates how US 30 jogged up to Dodge a little further west of 36th).
+US 6 does, but traffic is not routed along Farnam (and not much of Douglas, either).
+Today Dodge Street is Omaha's east-west "Main Street" all the way through the city (and the maps above illustrate how highway traffic eventually jogged up to Dodge even back then).
 US 38 apparently followed Center west to 132nd Street, then south to Millard.
 It probably used today's Millard Avenue to get to Q Street, which it then followed west -- probably to 204th, and then south to the town of Gretna.

 From there, US 38 continued west essentially along what is now US 6: through Lincoln, Hastings, Holdredge, and McCook.
 Then into Colorado, serving Holyoke and Sterling (which explains the seemingly-misnumbered US 138).
 From Sterling, US 38 continued along the South Platte River, through Brush and Ft.
 Morgan.
 At Wiggins, instead of following the "Denver Cutoff", US 38 traffic was directed to continue alongside the Platte to Greeley, on the road that is now US 34.